 The doctrines of Scientism (such as human evolution, heliocentrism, dinosaurs, etc)

 Cultural marxism (including ‘feminism’, ‘transgenderism’, systemic child abuse via white guilt, and so forth)

 ‘Synchromysticism’ i.e. exploration of the concept of ‘coincidence’ and what it entails

 Esoteric symbolism and meaning (especially in Hollywood film)

-Human psychology – especially the group psychology of ‘truthers’ and other/related fringe online ‘communities’
+Human psychology – especially the group psychology of ‘truthers’ and other/related fringe online ‘communities’ and subcultures

 Live shows, podcasts and videos